cosmology-api/cosmology.api/docs/quickstart.rst

         return float(np.sqrt(cosmo.Omega_de0 / 3))

+Even though the function is the same in each of the three examples, the type annotations are different.
+The high-level example uses the :class:`~cosmology.api.StandardCosmology` protocol, which describes a fully-featured cosmology object.
+The intermediate-level example uses the :class:`~cosmology.api.DarkEnergyComponent` protocol, which describes a cosmology object with dark energy related attributes and methods.
+The low-level example uses the :class:`~cosmology.api.HasOmegaDE0` protocol, which describes an object with the attribute :attr:`~cosmology.api.HasOmegaDE0.Omega_de0`.
+All three type annotations describe an object with the attribute :attr:`~cosmology.api.HasOmegaDE0.Omega_de0`, which is why all three examples work.
+However, the intermediate and high-level examples use protocols that describe additional attributes and methods that are not required by the function.
+The low-level example uses the most precise protocol that describes only what the function needs.
-If you have a static type checker handy and use it on the previous examples it should be complaining that :class:`~cosmology.api.StandardCosmology`, :class:`~cosmology.api.DarkEnergyComponent`, and :class:`~cosmology.api.HasOmegaDE0` are missing type hints.

-The Cosmology API Protocols are `generic
+If you have a type checker handy and use it on the previous examples it should be complaining that :class:`~cosmology.api.StandardCosmology`, :class:`~cosmology.api.DarkEnergyComponent`, and :class:`~cosmology.api.HasOmegaDE0` are missing type hints.
+This is because the Cosmology API Protocols are `generic
 <https://peps.python.org/pep-0484/#generics>`_ with respect to the return types
 -- of the objects attributes and methods -- and the input types of the methods.
-The Cosmology API is built on the `Array API
-<https://data-apis.org/array-api/latest/>`_ and the return types must all be
-Array types.
+This means that the return types and input types are not specified in the protocol.
+Instead, the return types and input types are specified when the protocol is used.
+The types are restricted, as the Cosmology API is built on the `Array API <https://data-apis.org/array-api/latest/>`_ and the return types must all be Array types.

 .. note::